saniikakulkarni/saniikakulkarni/README.md

 ### A second year Computer Science student

 - :woman_technologist: Web Developer
-- 🌱 Currently learning Machine Learning and Deep Learning
+- :brain: Currently learning Machine Learning and Deep Learning
 - 👯 Looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects